Devollox/void-presence/README.md

 - **Frontend** – Vanilla JavaScript, HTML5, CSS3
 - **Backend** – Electron, Node.js
 - **RPC** – `discord-rpc` library for Discord Rich Presence

 ---

+## Security & data

+Void Presence uploads only **Rich Presence configuration data** when you use cloud features or share configs on the website.

+What can be stored in the cloud:

+- **Config data** – button pairs, status cycles, image cycles and related settings (`configData`, `buttonPairs`, `cycles`, `imageCycles`)
+- **Metadata** – config title, description, upload timestamp, download counter (`title`, `description`, `uploadedAt`, `downloads`)
+- **Author name** – your display name or handle shown as the config author (`author`, for example `Devollox`)

+What is **not** stored:

+- No Discord tokens, passwords or OAuth keys
+- No personal messages or Discord account data
+- No system files or arbitrary local data

+Configs are used only to render Rich Presence and to let you share presets between machines or with other users through the Void Presence website.

+---